 Bad Cat Breath?

 We adore our kitties and put up with the 5am wake up paw slap on the nose, the midnight play sessions running at full pelt under the bed and even the up close and personal bum in the face.
-One thing you shouldn't put up with is if your cat has bad breath.
-Bad cat breath is not ok and if you notice a particularly foul smell it may signal an underlying medical condition.
+But one thing you shouldn’t have to put up with is bad cat breath.
+If your kitty’s breath smells particularly foul, it could be a sign of an underlying health issue.
 So what causes our cat's bad breath?

 Kitten biting